Opinion | The GOP’s own star witness just blew up Trump’s ‘Hunterghazi’ smear

 The extent to which Hunter Biden’s role on Burisma’s board affected U.S. policy toward Ukraine is not clear.

 Not clear?
-Actually it is clear: Hunter Biden’s role didn’t affect U.S. policy towards Ukraine.
+Actually it is clear: Hunter Biden’s role didn’t affect U.S. policy toward Ukraine.

-Indeed, the line itself constitutes a striking admission: After pouring over a year of effort into making this seem like a scandal, they could not produce evidence of their central claim.
+Indeed, the line itself constitutes a striking admission: After pouring extraordinary amounts of effort into making this seem like a scandal, they could not produce evidence of their central claim.

-The ultimate irony here is that this effort to prove that Biden abused official resources for personal gain is itself an example of exactly this — but on the part of Trump and his co-conspirators.
+The ultimate irony here is that this effort to prove that Joe Biden abused official resources for personal gain is itself an example of exactly this — but on the part of Trump and his co-conspirators.

-Just as Trump subverted U.S. foreign policy to his personal gain by attempting to bulldoze a foreign ally under duress into helping validate his campaign messaging, the GOP report is yet another attempt to manipulate a government product for Trump’s gain.
+Just as Trump subverted U.S. foreign policy to his personal gain by attempting to bulldoze a foreign ally under duress into helping validate his campaign messaging, the GOP report is yet another attempt to manipulate a government product for Trump’s benefit.
 It may be dressed up with vague insinuations and the imprimatur of an oversight committee, but it’s just one more crass, shameless misuse of official resources.